-- ICP40115 Certificate IV in Printing and Graphic Arts
+- ICP40120 Certificate IV in Printing and Graphic Arts Management

-- ICP50115 Diploma of Printing and Graphic Arts.
+- ICP50120 Diploma of Printing and Graphic Arts Business Management

 Studying the Certificate III in Printing at Holmesglen

-You may also benefit from flexible delivery methods, which includes a blend of on and off site training and assessment, determined by the needs of the employer and your abilities as an apprentice.
+You will also benefit from flexible delivery methods, which includes off-site workshops, site visits, training and assessment, determined by the needs of the employer and your abilities as an apprentice.

 ||Maintain a safe work environment